 My friend’s peace in the storm reminded me of the story of Jesus asleep on a boat as a storm thrashed around.

 “Jesus was sleeping at the back of the boat with his head on a cushion.
 The disciples woke him up, shouting, “Teacher, don’t you care that we’re going to drown?”
 When Jesus woke up, he rebuked the wind and said to the waves, “Silence!
 Be still!”
-Suddenly the wind stopped, and there was a great calm.
-Then he asked them, “Why are you afraid?
-Do you still have no faith?”

 Mark 4:38-40 NLT

-I pray, “Jesus, do you care that I am anxious and feel as if I am drowning?”
+“Jesus, do you care that I am anxious and feel as if I am drowning?”

-Peace, that a relationship with Jesus offers, is not based on our current circumstances
+The peace, that a relationship with Jesus offers, is not based on our current circumstances

 “I am leaving you with a gift peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don’t be troubled or afraid.”